Claim: Photograph shows horses beneath giant furniture constructed to skirt a prohibition against building a shelter.

 Three horses try to hide from the rain under an oversized table and chair in a pasture near Doellstaedt, eastern Germany.
 The huge garden furniture was installed by a local wood merchant to promote his products.

 Likewise, several photographs of the same scene which were snapped by an Associated Press photographer in July 2004 bore similar captions:

-Horses stand in the shadows of a gigantic table and two chairs during heavy summer heat in Doellstaedt near Erfurt, eastern Germany, on Friday, July 6, 2004.
-Wood dealer Jens Braun built the unusual furniture as a protection for his horses.
+Two horses stand under a gigantic table and chair during intense rainfalls in Doellstaedt near Erfurt, eastern Germany, on Wednesday, July 24, 2002.
+Timber merchant Jens Braun built the unusual furniture as a shelter for his horses.